ixharulhaq/agency/README.md

 # after closing the repostory please create database "agency" in phpmyadmin and then import the database agency.sql
 # username : admin
 # password : admin
+# Made in HTML/ CSS/ Boostrap/ JS/ PHP
+# Install xamp to run on your local machine
 # Enjoy